Connok/connors-shop/README.md

   ### As an admin
   * Update user information
   * update, delete orders
-  * add, update and delete prodducts
+  * add, update and delete products
   ### As User
   * Create, Update and delete account information
   * view products, add items to cart
   * can check out with paypal, credit or debit card.

 ## Things I Could update
-1. Update tax to include other provances
+1. Update tax to include other provences

 ## Contributing